cyprus09/ie4483-cats-dogs/readme.md

 The training process involves:
 - Loading the dataset using `keras.utils.image_dataset_from_directory`.
 - Applying transformations such as resizing, normalization, and data augmentation.
-- Using the CrossEntropyLoss criterion and SGD optimizer.
-- Training the model for a specified number of epochs.
+- Training the model for 10 epochs.

 The training loop includes validation after each epoch to monitor performance.